 Another answer to the size question is: Invest in securities (or federal funds) when it is more profitable to do so than to loan the money.
 This approach focuses attention on earnings rather than liquidity.
 It requires a careful analysis of loan profitability, especially the profitability of new loans and the costs of increasing the size of the loan portfolio.
 The profitability of an investment of \$10 million in securities is much easier to assess than the profitability of increasing business credit lines by \$10 million.
-A residual policy contains the implicit assumption that loans are more profitable than securities in the long run.
-This may be true, but at times management may find it more profitable to invest in securities.
+A residual policy contains the implicit assumption that loans are more profitable to invest in securities.
 Also, recall that the capital requirements for the bank depend on the relative amounts of loans as compared to securities.
 If the choice is between increasing capital and investing in securities rather than loans, investing in securities may be the best answer.